BurgerVD/ArtistReferenceVault/README.md

 3. Click the folder name on the left to view it
 4. Select one or more thumbnails and drag them into whatever you’re working in

-## Notes / Known quirks

-- This is intentionally simple right now: it doesn’t copy/move files or manage a library database — it just points at folders you drop in for the current session.
-- If you switch folders quickly while thumbnails are still loading, the previous load gets interrupted so it doesn’t keep chewing through the filesystem in the background.

 ## Roadmap